Cholmes24/JID-0338/README.md

   * Mobile Application:

-    * Navigate to the JID-0338/React Front End folder in the command line and run the command `expo start`
+    * Navigate to the downloaded JID-0338/React Front End folder in the command line and run the command `expo start`

     * This will open a window in the browser that contains a QR code.